AdobeDocs/commerce-merchant-services.en/help/live-search/facets-type.md

 * Pinned facets  - The most commonly-used facets can be pinned to the top of the list.
 The remaining facets are listed in *Sort type* order after the pinned facets.
 * Dynamic facets - Product attributes that [Adobe Sensei](https://www.adobe.com/sensei.html) finds most relevant to a product set and query.
 The calculation takes into account the attribute metadata of the entire catalog and determines at query time the most relevant facets for the query.
 * Popular facets - Product attributes that are most often present in search results.
 * Price facets - Return products by price range.
-You can specify the number of selections and the price range interval on the [*Settings*](settings.md) tab.
+You can specify the number of selections and the price range interval on the [*Settings*](settings.md) workspace.

 At query time, [!DNL Live Search] generates the search results in groups of dynamic and popular facets.